-We at The Classical Historian believe that students should love history, but to love history you have to know and understand it, analyze it, make sense of it, and have strong opinions based on evidence.
+For young children, we use engaging games to kids are actively learning the past.
+As their love of history grows, so does their knowledge.
+When students are old enough, we challenge them with open-ended questions that cause them to think, analyze, and discuss.
 Someone who is passionate about history will strive to find the truth and express it to others while at the same time be open to new ideas.
 Our perspective views the history texts, primary sources, and the student as important elements in history education.
-To become a historian takes training, and The Classical Historian educates teachers and students in the tools of the historian and the Socratic discussion then challenges them with open-ended questions.
+To become a historian takes training, and Classical Historian educates teachers and students in the tools of the historian and the Socratic discussion.
 Historical narratives that uphold the traditional view of Western Civilization, morality, tradition, and justice are now in our culture unique.
-They are the norm at The Classical Historian.
+They are the norm at Classical Historian.
 Our texts and method not only teach history but the best way to interact with others.
-Whether your students are home schooled, in charter or private schools, or in traditional public school classrooms, teaching history with The Classical Historian will form students with a passion for the truth and learning.
+Whether your students are home schooled, in charter or private schools, or in traditional public school classrooms, teaching history with Classical Historian will form students with a passion for the truth and learning.

 In modern times, the United States of America has been the leader of liberty.
 This is why France gave the Statue of Liberty to the United States in the 1800s.
 It is why immigrants have come first to the United States of America, over other countries, since its inception in 1776.
 It is the reason that, even though the United States trails China and India in population by about 1.3 billion to 325 million, the U.S. has the greatest economy on Earth.
 Liberty is a universal idea that continues to fill the hearts and minds of people around the world.